curbengh/curbengh.github.io/source/_posts/dedup-array-object-javascript.md

 }
 ```

 Now we have a de-duplicated object.
-Then, we use `Object.entries()` to convert it to an array:
+Then, we use `Object.entries()` to convert it back to an array:

 ``` js
 const stepThree = Object.entries(stepTwo)